-While I worked for Girl Scouts as a training manager for over ten years, I never implemented sample training program nor did I work on it during work hours.
+While I worked for Girl Scouts as a training manager for over ten years, I never implemented a sample training program or worked on it during work hours.
 I actually created it for my grad school class.

-It was never implemented nor did I attempt to implement it.
-You can consider this something of a dream plan had the system provided for such a progressive training plan.
+It was never implemented, nor did I attempt to implement it.
+You can consider this a dream plan had the system provided such a progressive training plan.

-I’m sharing this in case it inspires you in some way in creating your own training plan.
+I’m sharing this in case it inspires you in some way to create your own training plan.

 Here it goes:

 Introduction to my Sample Training Program

 This proposal outlines the goals, objectives, and strategies to implement an online training program for troop leaders leading kindergarten troops within the boundaries of Girl Scouts in Missouri.
 It will also explain the purpose of the program and the planning resources needed for successful implementation.
 Finally, the proposal will detail the planning process, instructional strategy, and the formative and summative evaluation tactics to measure and guide program success.